sabre-io/sabre.io/source/baikal/docker-ready.md

-1. The host and domain names should be passed to the calendar container when it starts; they are indispensable for the correct Postfix and web server configuration and right now they're coded in to the Dockerfile.
+1. The host and domain names should be passed to the calendar container when it starts; they are indispensable for the correct Postfix and web server configuration and right now they're coded in the Dockerfile.

 1. A public Baïkal image would work best with a Docker volume container for data storage, including disaster recovery, backup procedures, and data management;